Gardening expert shares the best flowers to grow in the cracks in stone walls

 Celebrity gardener and horticulturalist David Domoney says that Lewisia cotyledon, pictured above, is perfect for planting in between cracks in a wall.
 Luckily, they can survive in sunny and shady conditions, so are also a good option for north-facing gardens.

-Writing on his blog (opens in new tab), he says that they will grow 'in full sun or light shade and produce masses of flowers over the summer with colors ranging from purplish pink to orange, yellow and white.'
+Writing on his blog, he says that they will grow 'in full sun or light shade and produce masses of flowers over the summer with colors ranging from purplish pink to orange, yellow and white.'

 As long as they have good drainage, David says that they are a low-maintenance plant.

-According to the RHS website (opens in new tab), Lewisia cotyledon requires no pruning, so you can leave them be all year round.
+According to the RHS website, Lewisia cotyledon requires no pruning, so you can leave them be all year round.
 As for pests, they may be attacked by aphids (find out how to get rid of aphids in our guide), slugs and snails - much like the majority of our gardens.

 They can, of course, be grown in pots instead if you love the pink blooms but don't have anywhere to plant them into a wall.
 See our full guide to container gardening ideas for more inspiration to make a stunning display.